Law-Chun-Man/Skewb_Solver/README.md

 Also, the colour recognition is not very robust.
 In low light conditions, or when the webcam quality is not good enough, the programme might fail to recognise the colour.
 The colour detection method in python could be improved.

-Lastly, as mentioned in last part, we could train a neuro network to predict first few moves to reduce computational time.
+Lastly, as mentioned in last part, we could train a neuro network to predict first few moves to reduce the number of moves that is needed to be simulated.
+The total computational time of 2 methods can be compared.

 ## 8. Reference